surfer190/fixes/ansible/ansible-setup.md

 #### Inventory File

-just like a `hosts` file, inventory file matches ip ipaddresses/domain groups to groups
+just like a `hosts` file the inventory file matches ip addresses and domain names to groups

 Default place is: